 The library contains about 1,400 carefully selected books, and a growing collection of periodicals and videos.
 Current Funeral Service journals and bound volumes of past issues are available for reading and reference.

-Online students have access to all AAMI facilities.
+Online and video-based students have access to all AAMI facilities.

 Students interested in transferring to another institution must contact that institution for an assessment of how many credits will transfer.